Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Exterior view of the unique structure of Yakama Nation Cultural Center in Toppenish

-The Yakama Nation Cultural Center in Toppenish, just south of Yakima, WA (photo: Heidi Ihnen Photography / Shutterstock)
+The Yakama Nation Cultural Center in Toppenish, just south of Yakima (photo: Heidi Ihnen Photography / Shutterstock)

 This cultural center and museum on the Yakama Indian Reservation gives a glimpse into the culture of the Yakama people for whom the area is named.
-The museum features dioramas and displays of artifacts of the Yakama tribe who lived in the Yakima Valley for centuries.
-There’s also a gift shop with authentic handmade items.
+The museum features dioramas and displays of a variety of artifacts.
+There’s also a gift shop with authentic handmade items, so it’s the perfect spot for getting something a bit more special than a t-shirt or mug.

 👉 Pro Tip: Toppenish has some of the state’s best gas prices!
 Stop by local stations to fuel up instead of getting gas in town.
 Just be prepared to wait because this is no secret to locals!